Samsung Electronics logo

 Before State

-• Fragmented tech ecosystems
+• Fragmented tech ecosystems hurt productivity

 After State

-• Seamless connected experiences
+• Seamless connected device ecosystem works

 Negative Impacts